ApryseSDK/webviewer-BIM-sample/README.md

 ### Copying resources to public/ folder

-There are several files that need to be served client-side in your application.
-See [scripts/copy-webviewer-files.js](scripts/copy-webviewer-files.js) for a simple script to do this.
+There are several directories that need to be copied and served locally in your application.

 There are two folders you need to copy:
 - node_modules/@pdftron/webviewer/public